sdv-dev/SDV/docs/user_guides/single_table/handling_constraints.rst

 To use this constraint, we must make an instance and provide:

-- The name of the column(s) that need to have unique combinations
+- The name of the column or a list of names of columns that need to have unique values

 .. ipython:: python
     :okwarning: